tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 Now let's define a Vega JSON as a string and fill it up with our text.
-A convenient way to write longer multiline strings in Haskell are QuasiQuotes.
+A convenient way to write longer multiline strings in Haskell are `QuasiQuotes`.
 We use `fString` QuasiQuotes from the `PyF` package.
 Note that `{}` fills in template data and `{{` corresponds to an escaped `{`.